 The international workshop on Online and Adaptive Recommender Systems (OARS) will serve as a platform for publication and discussion of OARS.
-This workshop will bring together practitioners and researchers from academia and industry to discuss the challenges and approaches to implement OARS algorithms and systems, and improve user experiences by better modeling and responding to user intent.
+It will bring together practitioners and researchers from academia and industry to discuss the challenges and new approaches to implement OARS algorithms and systems and improve user experiences by better modeling and responding to user intent.

-We invite submission of papers and posters of two to ten pages (including references), representing original research, preliminary research results, proposals for new work, position, and opinion papers.
-All submitted papers and posters will be single-blind and will be peer reviewed by an international program committee of researchers of high repute.
+We invite submission of papers and posters, representing original research, new position and opinion, preliminary results, proposals for new tools, datasets, and resources.
+All submitted papers will be single-blind and will be peer reviewed by an international program committee of researchers of high repute.
 Accepted submissions will be presented at the workshop.

 Topics of interest include, but are not limited to: